vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 The aim of the on-chain referral program is to allow users of the protocol to incentivise users and community members to refer new traders by voting to provide benefits for referrers and/or referees.

 A party will be able to [create a referral code](#creating-a-referral-set) and share this code with referees.
-Referees who [apply the code](#applying-a-referral-code) will be added to the referrers "referral set".
+Referees who [apply the code](#applying-a-referral-code) will be added to the referrer's "referral set".

 Whilst a referral program is active, the following benefits may be available to members of a referral set: